Simon Cameron: Ouster

-By late 1861, there was considerable pressure on Lincoln to fire Cameron, who although it had not been shown that he profited from the corruption in the War Department, was deemed guilty of allowing it.
+By late 1861, there was considerable pressure on Lincoln to fire Cameron.
+Although it had not been shown that Cameron profited from the corruption in the War Department, he was deemed guilty of allowing it.
 Lincoln had come to realize that he had erred in appointing Cameron to a position to which he was not suited.
 Cameron, though, wanted to stay in his position, and increasingly allied with the Radical Republicans in Congress, for whom the primary purpose of the war was slavery's end.
 Both the radicals and Secretary Chase believed that the North should enlist and arm escaped slaves, and Cameron came to adhere to that position, which was not shared by Lincoln or the other members of the cabinet.

 Matters came to a head with the annual report that department heads were required to submit to the president as the basis of the State of the Union message to Congress.
 Cameron had a paragraph inserted in his report stating that freed slaves should be used to help put down the rebellion.
 Cameron acted with the approval of his legal advisor, Edwin M. Stanton.
 Knowing that the paragraph would be taken to denote the administration's policy, Cameron had copies sent in advance to the post office.
 The printer realized that the text would be controversial and consulted the White House.
 Believing it was his prerogative to decide when to emancipate the slaves, Lincoln had the paragraph removed and the original copies recalled.
 Nevertheless, word got out in early January 1862.

 On January 11, 1862, Lincoln sent Cameron a brusque letter dismissing him and offering him the position of United States Minister to Russia.
 Cameron showed it to Chase, and the two consulted with Seward.
 Chase and Seward persuaded Lincoln to withdraw the letter and substitute a warmer one that made it appear that Cameron was being given a diplomatic post at his own request.
 Cameron, who resigned on January 13, though he stayed on until the 20th, was replaced by Stanton.